vegaprotocol/token-frontend/README.md

 ## REACT_APP_SHOW_NETWORK_SWITCHER

 Allows you to change the above dynamically in the application.
-Useful for testing, should be on fopr preview deploys/dev but should be for live.
+Useful for testing, should be on for preview deploys/dev but should be for live.

 ## Example configs: